 The word death in this verse and the next refers figuratively to spiritual death, that is, to eternal separation from God.
 (See the later note to this verse for a discussion of what kind of sin John may have in mind that would lead to that.)
-Alternate translation: "a sin that does not lead to eternal separation from God ... for those whose sin will not lead to eternal separation from God ... a sin that does lead to eternal separation from God" (See: Metaphor)
+Alternate translation: "a sin that does not lead to eternal separation from God ... for those whose sin will not lead to eternal separation from God" (See: Metaphor)

-he will ask (ULT) Then he should ask {God to restore the one who is sinning (UST)
+he will ask (ULT)

+Then he should ask {God to restore the one who is sinning (UST)